SUSQUEHANNA VALLEY MIDDLE SCHOOL SOCIAL WORKER

 It’s tough when you get knocked down.
 I know it is and I’ve been there.
 But once you train your mind, you’ll have a different mindset and find the opportunities, instead of seeing the obstacles.

-Dan Kosick, and the Susquehanna Valley Schools, are part of why #Broomeisgood.
+The Susquehanna Valley School District is part of why #Broomeisgood.